 The O*NET Data Collection program is currently in progress.
 As part of the effort to maintain the ongoing collection to keep the data up to date, the Department of Labor is seeking extension of its current clearance from the Office of Management and Budget.
-A Federal Register Notice , published on June 17, 2015, announced the impending 30-day comment period.
-The OMB will consider all written comments that agency receives on or before July 30, 2015.
+Part of the clearance process is to seek public comment on the proposed data collection.
+A Federal Register Notice

 All materials are provided in PDF format.

 The materials submitted to OMB in 2002, 2005, 2008, 2012, 2015, and 2018 can be found in our Reports and Documents section.

 The O*NET 25.2 database represents the most recent update resulting from the Office of Management and Budget (OMB) approved data collection program.
 This database release includes an update of 100 occupations from job incumbent and occupational expert sources.
 The schedule below provides both past and targeted publication dates, along with the numbers of occupations scheduled for update during each release period.